Snapped Utility Line Ignites Overnight Lodi Fire

-A snapped power line and transformer ignited a fire overnight in Lodi.
+A snapped power line and transformer ignited a pre-dawn fire in a Lodi garden apartment complex.

-Several smaller fires were also reported on the same block after the initial blaze broke out at the Cynthia Gardens apartment complex on Garibaldi Avenue around 3:30 a.m.
+Several smaller fires were also reported on the same block after the initial blaze broke out at Cynthia Gardens on Garibaldi Avenue around 3:30 a.m.
 Tuesday, Jan.
 10.

 All were doused within a half hour.
 Multiple apartments were affected.